Atraya21/axway-open-docs/content/en/docs/central/mesh_management/traceability_agent_configuration.md

  ```
 ## Sanitization of Transactions

-The ALS Traceability Agent (which logs and publishes Transactions) can be configured to sanitize the Transaction information that it publishes i.e Request/Response headers, Query Parameters, Path Segments.
+The ALS Traceability Agent can be configured to sanitize the Transaction information that it publishes; i.e Request/Response headers, Query Parameters, Path Segments.
+Sanitization configuraiton is passed to the Traceability Agent via Helm.

 Below is a sample sanitization configuration: